JoeRiel/mdcs/README.md

 the following features:

 * The procedure being debugged is displayed in a buffer with font-locking to highlight syntactic elements.
+If lineinfo data is available for the procedure, the source file itself is used, otherwise an interpreted version of the procedure is displayed.

 * Executing the code advances an _overlay-arrow_ that points to the next statement to be executed.